 It's central location within the Willamette Valley also makes it easy to access without a car.
 So whether you arrive by bus or train, here’s a guide to spending a car-free weekend savoring the best of Corvallis.

-If you’re coming from Portland, Salem, Eugene, and other stops along the Amtrak Cascades train line, you won’t find a stop in Corvallis.
-But you can deboard in nearby Albany and take the NW Connector’s Coast to Valley Express bus, which runs between Albany, Corvallis, and Newport on the Oregon Coast; the bus line stops at the Amtrak station in downtown Albany, and the ride into downtown Corvallis takes about 20-25 minutes.
+If you’re coming from Portland, Salem, or Eugene, you can take the Amtrak Cascades train line to Albany, deboard in the nearby community, and take the NW Connector’s Coast to Valley Express bus—which runs between Albany, Corvallis, and Newport on the Oregon Coast.
+The bus line stops at the Amtrak station in downtown Albany, and the ride into downtown Corvallis takes about 20-25 minutes.

 Once in Corvallis, you have a few options for getting around.
 If your next stop is further than an easy walk away, hop aboard the eco-friendly Corvallis Transit System—a fareless public bus system that covers the community's top sites and most popular destinations.
 You can also rent bicycles from Peak Bike & Outdoor in downtown.
 Learn more about bike rentals in Corvallis.
 Rideshare services such as Lyft and Uber are also available.